Conduct Review Process

 When an incident report is referred for a hearing, the student will receive a notification describing the alleged violation and indicating the time and place for the hearing or pre-hearing conference.
 Students have the right to access their education records under certain conditions (see Family Educational Rights and Privacy Act for university policies on access to and release of student records).

-Student Conduct will consult the student's academic schedule prior to scheduling any conferences or hearings.
+The hearing officer will consult the student's academic schedule prior to scheduling any conferences or hearings.
 Any unexcused failure to attend a hearing or conference will result in the hearing being held in the student's absence, at which the hearing officer or panel will not have heard the student's side of the story.
 If there is a legitimate need to reschedule a hearing or conference, the student must contact the hearing officer as early as possible before the scheduled date to request rescheduling.

 - outline the process